rust-lang/blog.rust-lang.org/posts/inside-rust/2022-09-14-const-eval-safety-rule-revision.md

 Having said that: So much of Rust's success has been built around the trust that we have earned with our community.
-Yes, the project has always reserved the right to make breaking changes when resolving soundness bugs; but we have also strived to avoid such breakage *whenever feasible*, via things like [future-incompatible lints][future-incompat].
+Yes, the project has always reserved the right to make breaking changes when resolving soundness bugs; but we have also strived to mitigate such breakage *whenever feasible*, via things like [future-incompatible lints][future-incompat].

 [future-incompat]: https://doc.rust-lang.org/rustc/lints/index.html#future-incompatible-lints